AnamariaGM/Docker-Node-API/README.md

 If you did not update the code above you should see the terminal display `Hello, World!` if you container successfully ran.

 Before you move on to step 6, you might have noticed `latest` listed as the TAG.
 The tagging of images in docker is an important concept to understand and is how you will version your images.
-Have a [read over information around tagging](https://kodekloud.com/blog/docker-image-tag/) and maybe even try tagging your image with a new version.
+Have a [read over information around tagging](https://kodekloud.com/blog/docker-image-tag/).

+Tag your docker image with the version `1.0.0`

-Once you have got your container successfully running and had a read of docker tagging move on to step 6.
+Once you have got your container successfully running and tagged it with version 1.0.0 move on to step 6.

 ## 6. All together now...